 Cushing is a lifelong condition that occurs in dogs due to excessive production of a hormone known as cortisol.
 The disease is also known as hyperadrenocorticism.
-Cortisol helps to regulate body weight, relieve stress, and maintain the right skin condition as well as tissue structure.
+Cortisol helps to regulate metabolism, manage weight, deal with stress, and maintain skin and tissue structure.

 The pituitary gland is found at the base of the dog’s brain and is responsible for the production of adrenocorticotropic hormone (ACTH).
-When a dog has Cushing’s disease, a tumor forms above the pituitary glands, causing excessive production of ACTH which is then transported throughout the dog’s body.
+When a dog has Cushing’s disease, a tumor forms associated with the pituitary gland, causing excessive production of ACTH which is then transported throughout the dog’s body.

 Once it reaches the adrenal glands, it forces them to produce excessive cortisol.
 Pituitary tumors account for about 80% – 85% of naturally-occurring cases of Cushing’s disease.